codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 ```
 Isn't that crazy?
 It makes no difference whether I power off and on the ESP32 or push the Reset button.
 The Wifi credentials seems to be stored on the ESP32 after the first [sketch](src/WiFiWithCredentials.ino) and can be read by every sketch runs on the same ESP32 => If somebody uploads a new sketch on my ESP32-devices he can read my Wifi credentials.
 ## My workaround
+I found two workarrounds that seems to clear the Wifi credentials
+- Wifi.disconnect(true,true); or Wifi.disconnect(false,true);
-I am no ESP32-guru, but clearing Wifi configuration after each connection
+- clearing Wifi configuration after each connection
+To clear the Wifi configuration after each connection you will need the esp_wifi_set_config command:

 ```
 #include <esp_wifi.h>